Salomé Nashed

 Silver Medalist at Cybathlon 2024

-The device eases my navigation by making my movements smoother.
+The device facilitates my navigation by making my movements smoother.

 Salomé Nashed, a visually impaired bioinformatics researcher, recently won the silver medal at the 2024 Cybathlon as a pilot for Team A-eye.
-A tenacious individual with a passion for life sciences, she has forged a path in research, earning a PhD in biology and the L'Oréal-UNESCO Young Talents for Women in Science Award in 2022.
-Committed to advancing technology for people with disabilities, this young researcher shares her inspiring journey, her challenges, and the impact of this extraordinary international competition.
+A tenacious individual with a passion for life sciences, she has forged a path in research, earning a PhD in biology as well as the prestigious L'Oréal-UNESCO Young Talents for Women in Science Award in 2022.
+Committed to advancing technology for people with disabilities, this young researcher tells us about her inspiring journey, the challenges she faces, and the impact of this extraordinary international competition.

 Can you tell us about your backgound?